KrzysiekJa/Celsiusify/README.md

 * The performance tests conducted with Locust are replicated with the TensorFlow Serving deployment to gauge its efficiency.

 ## Step 7.
-Statistics Files and Report
+Statistics files and report

 **Evaluation of Performance Metrics**: